 I have a confession to make….
 Once upon a time, I used to be an absolute travel snob.

-After my recent trip to Helsinki, I must say to my past self, oh, you were such a fool.
+After my recent trip to the Finnish capital of Helsinki, I must say to my past self, oh, you were such a fool.

 1. I dove head first into sightseeing.